bcgov/shinyssdtools/paper/paper.md

    - Copy the R code required to reproduce the results.
 1. User guide
    - Step-by-step guide to proper use of the application.

-The app also allows the user to download plots and tables, calculate goodness-of-fit criteria, and estimate the percentage of species affected by a specific concentration.

 ![shinyssdtools user interface](shinyssdtools_ui.png)